rakib33/ASP.NET_6_MVC_Project/README.md

    ```
 ## Front-end Tasks
  1. create a simple ASP.NET 6 MVC appllication **JQueryAssessment**
  2. Now Create a Index.cshtml page and add this html code there.
+Here we create a html and in JQuery calling Order.json file to load data.
+    Order.json placed under wwwroot folder.

     ```
       <!DOCTYPE html>